soroush62/19-Channel-EEG-Data-Analysis-Tutorial-with-LightningChart-Python/README.md

 ---

 ### 4. **Power Spectral Density (PSD) Analysis**

-#### Description
+### Description
 The PSD chart decomposes EEG signals into their frequency components using Welch’s method.
+The X-axis shows the frequency in Hz, and the Y-axis represents the logarithmic power spectral density (log(uV²/Hz)).
+Each line corresponds to a different channel.

-#### Results
+### Results
-- Peaks in alpha and beta bands indicate dominant brainwave activity during cognitive tasks.
+- Channels exhibit peaks in the **alpha (8–12 Hz)** and **beta (12–30 Hz)** bands, indicating dominant brainwave activity during cognitive tasks.
+- Higher activity in frontal channels (**Fp1, Fp2**) in the alpha band aligns with mental relaxation during arithmetic preparation.
+- Variability in beta bands may indicate active problem-solving or concentration.

-#### Use Cases
+### Use Cases
 - **Brainwave Analysis**: Study activity in alpha, beta, delta, and gamma bands for cognitive and emotional states.
+- **Task Monitoring**: Detect changes in brainwave activity during specific tasks or stimuli.
+- **Clinical Use**: Analyze band power differences in neurological conditions like ADHD or Alzheimer’s.

 **Script Summary**:
 ```python